Bsal13/Offensive-Security-Proving-Grounds-Boxes/Craft (Intermediate) Windows Box.md

 # Resolution summary
-- Found webpage with upload file capabilities
+- Discovered a webpage that allows file uploading
-- Uploaded an .otd file with a macro to initiate a reverse shell
+- Started a reverse shell by uploading a.otd file using a macro.
-- Unable to locate a privilege escalation vector with user thecybergeek
+- With user thecybergeek, no privilege escalation path could be found.
-- Found another non default user apache
+- Discovered another non-default Apache user
-- Found thecybergeek user can write to the web root directory C:/xampp/htdocs
+- Discovered that the user of Cybergeek can write to the C:/xampp/htdocs web root directory.
 - Downloaded a cmd.php file to web root directory
-- Navigated to the php command shell in firefox which confirmed we have RCE as user apache
+- Opened the Firefox php command shell and verified that RCE is the user apache.
-- Downloaded a reverse.ps1 reverse shell to the box with the php command shell
+- A reverse.ps1 shell was downloaded to the box containing the PHP command shell.
-- Initiated the reverse shell with the php command shell
+- Using the PHP command shell, the reverse shell was started.
-- Found apache user has SeImpersonate privileges enabled
+- The Apache user that was found has enabled SeImpersonate privileges.
-- Found the box is running Windows Server 2019 Standard on OS Version 10.0.17763 and x64 based PC
+- Discovered that the machine is an x64-based PC running Windows Server 2019 Standard with OS Version 10.0.17763.
 - Downloaded PrintSpoofer64.exe on the target machine
-- Initiated the PrintSpoofer64.exe privilege escalation exploit and received a shell running as nt/authority system
+- Started the privilege escalation attack PrintSpoofer64.exe and obtained a shell operating as the nt/authority system

 ## Improved skills
 - LibreOffice